2008–09 Texas A&M Aggies women's basketball team: Recruiting

 During the early signing period in November 2008, the Aggies signed Diamond Ashmore, Adrienne Pratcher, Kristi Bellock, and Cierra Windham.
-As of 20 November 2008, ESPN Hoopgurlz ranks the recruiting class 7th nationally.
+As of 20 November 2008, ESPN Hoopgurlz ranked the recruiting class 7th nationally.

 Players

 Preseason honors

 The Big 12 coaches selected Tanisha Smith as the Preseason Newcomer of the Year, and Tyra White as the Preseason co-Freshman of the Year.
 Takia Starks also made the preseason all-Big 12 team, and Danielle Gant received honorable mention.

 Sporting News included Starks in its preseason All-American first team.
-Starks became the first player in school history to be named a preseason first-team All-American.
-She also made the 25-member Wade Trophy preseason watch list and was one of the 30 John R. Wooden Award candidates.
+She became the first player in school history to be named a preseason first-team All-American.
+She also made the 25-member Wade Trophy preseason watch list, and was one of the 30 John R. Wooden Award candidates.

-In October 2008, Gant received the Academic Momentum Award, presented by The Scholar-Baller Program, a partner of National Consortium for Academics and Sports.
+In October 2008, Gant received the Academic Momentum Award, presented by the Scholar-Baller Program, a partner of National Consortium for Academics and Sports.
 The award is given to student-athletes who have "demonstrated significant academic improvement throughout their collegiate careers".